xcbhx/Herd-Immunity-Simulation/ReadMe.md

 Ask your classmates and teachers for clarification/help/code reviews as needed, or drop in to tutoring hours.
 Share your questions and insights in the course Slack channel, or book some time to get help from Justin and Phyllis, the course teaching assistants.
 Collaboration is encouraged, but be sure that you typed in all the code yourself and the final project is your own!

 _Found a bug or a problem?
-Contact the course instructors or teaching assistants!_
+Contact the course instructor or a teaching assistant!_

 The template code was written in a cottage on the coast of Ireland with spotty power during the strongest hurricane Ireland has seen in 61 years, [Editor's note: this is 100% true] so... **there are probably some bugs in the template code**.
 If you think something doesn't make sense, double check with your classmates and/or the instructor.
 If you feel the need to modify the template code to make it work another way, that's totally fine!
 The template code is there to help you, but it isn't a requirement that you use all of it.